 In the summer months, our dog Jasper gets super stinky.
 Something about the heat really draws out his catfish smell, making him smell like he just took a swim in the lake.
 He did not, he just stinks!
 If you happen to have a stand-alone shower, bathing your dog is much easier, in my opinion, than in a bathtub.
 Here are a few tips for bathing your dog in the shower.

-Affiliate links have been used in this post.
+Items may have been received as a thank you for posting or to facilitate a review.
+Additionally, affiliate links have been used in this post.
 Purchases made through our links earn us a small commission to pay for our website, without any fees passed on to you.
 Read our full disclosure policy for more info.
 Thank you for your support!

 Jasper doesn’t like getting a bath but he will let you do it when you make it worth his while!
-That entails a few things but then that makes it worthwhile for us because we get in and out quicker, easier and he no longer smells like low tide.🤣
+That entails a few things but then that makes it worthwhile for us because we get in and out quicker, easier and he no longer smells like low tide. 🤣

 - Peanut Butter